After a traffic accident in New York, it's a good idea to get familiar with the different state laws that might come into play, including:

 (Not all states treat comparative fault this way.
 Most follow a "modified" comparative fault rule that only allows the plaintiff to receive damages if his or her fault was 50 percent or less.
 Once the plaintiff's fault exceeds 50 percent, the damages award drops to zero in most of these states.)

-Not only does the comparative negligence rule bind New York judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when he or she is evaluating your case.
-A claims adjuster makes decisions based on what is likely to happen in court, after all.
+The rule binds New York judges and juries (if your car accident case makes it to court), and a car insurance claims adjuster will have the rule in mind when handling your claim.
+After all, the adjuster makes decisions based on what's likely to happen in court.
 But don't let that prevent you from pursuing an auto accident settlement or lawsuit.
 Instead, talk to an attorney about your situation and your best course of action.

-If you're in a car accident in New York, and any person incurred $1,001 or more in property damage as a result of the crash, all drivers must file a Report of Motor Vehicle Accident form with the DMV no more than 10 days after the accident.
+If you're in a car accident in New York, and any person incurred more than $1,000 in property damage as a result of the crash, all drivers must file a Report of Motor Vehicle Accident form with the DMV no more than 10 days after the accident.
 Failure to do so can result in suspension of your driver's license.

 If anyone was injured or killed in the crash, you must immediately notify the police, and an accident report must be filed with the DMV.
 It's a crime to leave the scene of a car accident that causes personal injury or death without taking legally-required steps like this.